 The company has equity shares having a par value of Rs.10 per share.
 Each shareholder is eligible for one vote per share held.
 The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting, except in case of interim dividend.
 In the event of liquidation, the equity shareholders are eligible to receive the remaining assets of the Company after distribution of all preferential amounts, in proportion to their shareholding.

-Note on bonus of Shares
+Note on bonus of shares

-The Board of Directors of the Company, at its meeting held on 17th August, 2023 had approved reclassification of authorized share capital of ?18,00,00,000/- divided into ^11,00,00,000/- comprising of 1,10,00,000 Equity shares of ?10/- each and ?7,00,00,000/- comprising of 70,00,000 Preference shares of Rs.10/- each to ?18,00,00,000/- divided into 1,80,00,000 Equity Shares of ?10/-, which was approved by the shareholders by means of a special resolution dated September 5, 2023.
+The Board of Directors of the Company, at its meeting held on 17th August, 2023 had approved reclassification of authorized share capital of ?18,00,00,000/- divided into ?11,00,00,000/- comprising of 1,10,00,000 Equity shares of ?10/- each and ?7,00,00,000/- comprising of 70,00,000 Preference shares of Rs.10/- each to ^18,00,00,000/- divided into 1,80,00,000 Equity Shares of ?10/-, which was approved by the shareholders by means of a special resolution dated September 5, 2023.

 Post reclassification of the existing authorised share capital of the company, the Board of Directors at its meeting held on 17th August, 2023 had approved the bonus issue of three new equity share for every one share held on record date, which was approved by the shareholders by means of an Special resolution dated 5th September, 2023.
 The record date for the bonus issue is 27th September, 2023.
 The sum of ?
 75.37 Million by capitalisation of profits transferred from security premium amounting to ?
 60.73 Million and capital reserve amounting to ?
 15 Million.
-The company had allotted 75,83,688 weighted average number of equity shares of ?
-10 each by way of bonus issue to its shareholders in ratio of 3:1 effective 27th September, 2023
+The company had allotted 75,83,688 equity shares of ?
+10 each by way of bonus issue to its shareholders in ratio of 3:1 effective 27th September, 2023.

-The Shareholders of the Company had approved on 14th January, 2022 an Employee Stock Option Scheme ("Gala ESOP 2021"), formulated by the Company, under which the Company issued upto 50,000 options to its permanent employees, including Wholetime Directors of the Company.
-The Gala ESOP 2021 is administered by the Board of Directors of the Company
+The Shareholders of the Company had approved on 14th January, 2022 an Employee Stock Option Scheme (“Gala ESOP 2021”), formulated by the Company, under which the Company issued upto 50,000 options to its permanent employees, including Wholetime Directors of the Company.
+The Gala ESOP 2021 is administered by the Board of Directors of the Company.

 As per the scheme, the number of shares that will vest is conditional upon length of service, grades, salary cost of the employee to the Company, performance appraisals and / or any other factors as determined by Committee.
 The vesting period shall be 5 years from the grant date i.e. 14th January 2022.
 The options granted under this scheme is exercisable by employees till five years from date of its vesting.
 The Company has granted options at an exercise price of Rs.
 350. At grant date, the estimated fair value of stock options granted under Gala ESOP 2021 is Rs.
 350. The fair valuation of stock options have been done by an independent valuer using Income Approach Method.
 The details of stock options granted and key assumptions taken into account for fair valuation are as under: